 Shop till you drop

 Bruges is a real shopping city.
-The two largest shopping streets are Steenstraat, Geldmuntstraat, and Noordzandstraat.
+The largest shopping streets are Steenstraat, Geldmuntstraat, and Noordzandstraat.
 There is something for everyone: it ranges from souvenir shops to large chains to designer shops.

 Tip: No time during the week?
 Every first Sunday of the month, the streets become car-free and the shops open.